 The Rome Braves beat the Asheville Tourists 6-1 last night in the opener of a four game series in Asheville, North Carolina.

-The Georgia Department of Labor has reported that metro Rome’s unemployment rate declined to 8.9 percent in March, down from 9.3 percent in February and from 10.3 percent in March 2012.
+The Georgia Department of Labor has reported that metro Rome’s unemployment rate declined to 8.5 percent in April, down from 8.9 percent in March and from 9.8 percent in April 2012.